mazetoken/miners/README.md

 _mazebchdminer directory will be created_

-_If you want to try mminer type: git clone https://github.com/mazetoken/mminer.git_
+_If you want to try mminer type: git clone https://github.com/mazetoken/mminer.git ; mminer will be downloaded and mminer directory will be created ; follow the tutorial_

 ### Download CMake to miner directory (because we need a new version of CMake for fastmine):